CityWebConsultants/Iris/readme.md

 ### Message preprocessing

+#### hook_message_preprocess
+Implementing this hook results in the relevant function being called with the entire message as `data.content` whenever a message is about to be stored in the database and then sent to clients.
+Making changes to the message will thus result in those changes being carried forwards into the DB and to the client.

-#### hook_message_process
+#### hook_message_postprocess
-Implementing this hook results in the relevant function being called with the message `content` object as `data.object` each time a message is sent.
-A module can therefore run a type check on every message and modify its contents, e.g. to add HTML.
+Implementing this hook results in the relevant function being called with the message `content` object as `data.object` each time a message is sent to a client.
+Therefore making changes to the message will affect how it is seen by clients but not how it is stored in the database.

 Hook System
 -----------
 ### Responding to Hooks
 In order to respond to a hook, a module needs to provide an object named after the hook containing a rank specifying its place in the order of hook processing (i.e. whether it should run before or after another module) and an event function.

 See this example.